 Juneau’s Imagination Station

-Lucas Elliott is the Alaskan Illustrator of the Graphic Novel & Movie, MOOSE, written by Chad (Tundra Comics) and Darin Carpenter as well as the new comic: Battlestar
+Lucas is the Alaskan Illustrator of the Graphic Novel & Movie, MOOSE, written by Chad (Tundra Comics) and Darin Carpenter as well as the new comic: Battlestar

-Lucas has worked for IDW on their TMNT Amazing Adventures comic, Blind Ferret Entertainment, The Gutters and Non-Playable Character.
+Lucas illustrates outstanding mermen and has worked for IDW on their TMNT Amazing Adventures comic, Blind Ferret Entertainment, The Gutters and Non-Playable Character.

 Originally hailing from the far north land of Santa, North Pole, Lucas currently resides in Anchorage, with his wife and their canine companion.

-Maarta Laiho spends her days and nights as a freelance artist and comic colorist, where her work includes The Mighty Zodiac, Lumberjanes, and Adventure Time; Oni Press’s The Mighty Zodiac; and the graphic novel adaptation of the Wings of Fire series from Scholastic.
-When she’s not doing that, she can be found hoarding houseplants and talking to her cat (who quite frequently talks back).
-She currently lives as hermit in the woods of Maine.
+Maarta spends her days and nights as a comic colorist, where her work includes Boom!
+Studio’s Lumberjanes, and Adventure Time; Oni Press’s The Mighty Zodiac; and the graphic novel adaptation of the Wings of Fire series from Scholastic.
+When she’s not doing that, she can be found hoarding houseplants and talking to her cat.

 Raina’s accolades include two Eisner Awards, a Boston Globe-Horn Book Honor, a Stonewall Honor, and many Best Of and Notable lists.
 Her newest graphic novel is Ghosts.
 Raina lives and works in San Francisco, CA.